 - Variety of positions: Many baby bouncers can be adjusted to different reclining positions, making them suitable for play and rest.

-Cons of baby bouncers
+Cons of Baby Bouncers

 - Limited soothing effect: Since they don’t have a motorized rocking motion, bouncers may not be as effective in calming particularly fussy babies.